 Description of the Indicator

-This indicator provides information on the number of registered voters and how many participated in various elections.
+This indicator provides information about the number of registered voters and the level of participation in various elections.

 Why is it important?

 Voter registration fluctuates each election year.
-Increases, like voting participation, increase in presidential election years.
-This is a typical pattern across the country.
-While the patterns are consistent, it does not bode well for the process.
-The non-presidential election years consist of more local and state official elections which have a direct bearing on the everyday lives of systems, more so, than the Presidential election.
-This is a local indicator that needs to improve.
+Participation tends to increase during presidential election years.
+This is a typical pattern observed across the country.
+Although these patterns are consistent, they do not bode well for the process.
+The non-presidential election years involve more local and state official elections, which have a more direct impact on the everyday lives of citizens than presidential elections.